A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Abstract

 \section{Abstract}

-Relating microscopic interactions to macroscopic observables is a central challenge in the study of complex systems.
-Addressing this question requires understanding both pairwise and \textit{higher-order} interactions, but the latter are less well understood.
-Here, we show that the Möbius inversion theorem provides a general mathematical formalism for deriving higher-order interactions from macroscopic observables, relative to a chosen decomposition of the system into parts.
-Applying this framework to a diverse range of systems, we demonstrate that many existing notions of higher-order interactions, from epistasis in genetics and many-body couplings in physics, to synergy in game theory and artificial intelligence, naturally arise from an appropriate mereological decomposition.
-By revealing the common mathematical structure underlying seemingly disparate phenomena, our work highlights the fundamental role of decomposition choice in the definition and estimation of higher-order interactions.
-We discuss how this unifying perspective can facilitate the transfer of insights between domains, guide the selection of appropriate system decompositions, and motivate the search for novel interaction types through creative decomposition strategies.
-More broadly, our results suggest that the Möbius inversion theorem provides a powerful lens for understanding the emergence of complex behaviour from the interplay of microscopic parts, with applications across a wide range of disciplines.
+Relating macroscopic observables to microscopic interactions is a central challenge in the study of complex systems.
+While current approaches often focus on pairwise interactions, a complete understanding requires going beyond these to capture the full range of possible interactions.
+We present a unified mathematical formalism, based on the Möbius inversion theorem, that reveals how different decompositions of a system into parts lead to different, but equally valid, microscopic theories.
+By providing an exact bridge between microscopic and macroscopic descriptions, this framework demonstrates that many existing notions of interaction, from epistasis in genetics and many-body couplings in physics, to synergy in game theory and artificial intelligence, naturally and uniquely arise from particular choices of system decomposition, or \textit{mereology}.
+By revealing the common mathematical structure underlying seemingly disparate phenomena, our work highlights how the choice of decomposition fundamentally determines the nature of the resulting interactions.
+We discuss how this unifying perspective can facilitate the transfer of insights across domains, guide the selection of appropriate system decompositions, and enable the search for new notions of interaction.
+To illustrate the latter in practice, we decompose the Kullback-Leibler divergence, and show that our method correctly identifies which variables are responsible for the divergence.
+In addition, we use Rota's Galois connection theorem to describe coarse-grainings of mereologies, and efficiently derive the renormalised couplings of a 1D Ising model.
+Our results suggest that the Möbius inversion theorem provides a powerful and practical lens for understanding the emergence of complex behaviour from the interplay of microscopic parts, with applications across a wide range of disciplines.